The number of varieties in a family which contain a rational point: Brauer groups and Brauer-Severi schemes

 By (\ref{eqn:Is_solvable}), we see that $\overline{W}$ is solvable and contains no non-trivial unipotent elements.
 Therefore by the structure theorem for solvable algebraic groups \cite[Thm.~III.10.6]{Bor91}, we see that $\overline{W}$ is a torus.
 The fact that this implies that $W$ is itself a principal homogeneous space under some algebraic torus is well-known, see e.g.~\cite[Lem.~2.4.4]{Sko01}. \end{proof}

-By Lemma \ref{lem:W_is_PHS}, it follows from \cite{San81} that if $k$ is a number field, then the Brauer-Manin obstruction is the only obstruction to the Hasse principle and weak approximation for any non-singular proper model of $W$.
-We deduce the same for $V$, on applying Lemma \ref{lem:stably_birational} and a minor modification of \cite[Prop.~6.1]{CTPS13}, since $\Brnr W / \Br_0 W$ is finite as $W$ is geometrically rational \cite[Prop.~1.3.1]{CTSD94}.
+Now let $k$ be a number field.
+It follows from \cite{San81} and Lemma \ref{lem:W_is_PHS} that the Brauer-Manin obstruction is the only obstruction to the Hasse principle and weak approximation for any smooth proper model of $W$.
+We deduce the same for $V$, on applying Lemma \ref{lem:stably_birational} and a minor modification of \cite[Prop.~6.1]{CTPS13} ($\Brnr W / \Br_0 W$ is finite as $W$ is geometrically rational \cite[Prop.~1.3.1]{CTSD94}).
+This completes the proof of Theorem \ref{thm:Brauer_Manin}.